Robert Everett and the Welsh Abolition Community

 “He was an abolitionist from the time he arrived in Utica (182); the Everetts’ wagon driver was either a slave or a former slave and had told them much about slavery.
 New York State was still a slave state, the law passed in 1817 was to abolish slavery in 1827.”
 (Roberts, History of Remsen)

 “Capel Ucha was the scene of thrilling addresses of Alvan Stewart, Beriah Green, and others of antislavery note, and even the plaintive story of the fleeing bondman, who, when he had told his tale, was secretly hurried to the next station on the underground railroad, on his forced flight to liberty in the Queen’s dominions.”
-Millard Roberts, History of Remsen p.127
+(Roberts, History of Remsen)

 “His house is known to have served on occasion as a ‘station of the underground railroad’ and aided by him the fugitive slave found his way to the next ‘station’ in his flight toward that goal.
 Where, if he did but touch the soil and breathe the air, his shackles fell and he was free.”
-Millard Roberts, History of Remsen, p.376.
+(Roberts, History of Remsen)

 His daughter Elizabeth attended Rev. H. G. Kellogg’s Ladies Seminary in Clinton, run by abolitionists and admitted African-Americans.
 His son John Robert graduated from Oneida Institute.
-John Robert helped print the Cenhadwr, helped John Brown and antislavery faction in Kansas, moved to Kansas in days of the “free soil movement’, settled on a farm in Osawatomie, Kansas.
-His son Robert Everett, Jr., graduated from Oneida Institute, helped print the Cenhadwr, lectured on abolitionism, temperance, and mission.
+John Robert helped print the Welsh-language The Cenhadwr.
+He helped John Brown and his antislavery faction by moving his family to Kansas, in days of the “free soil movement’, settling on a farm in Osawatomie.
+His son Robert Everett, Jr., graduated from Oneida Institute.
+He helped publish the Cenhadwr, and also lectured on abolitionism, temperance, and missions.